 For most, it’s hard to recommend the $300 (about £226, AU$403) Aiwa Exos-9 when that money can get you a Sonos One for the home and a JBL Flip 4 for taking your tunes on the go.
 Even the UE Blast with Alexa is a better compromise between home and outdoor use for $100 less.
 And for the same money, you can get the excellent sounding Marshall Kilburn, which gives you a sense of nostalgia with its physical knobs, switches and buttons.
 Sure, none of these will get as loud as the Exos-9, but you’ll have to really prioritize volume above all else with this speaker.

-- Looking for something portable?
+- Looking for something more manageable?
 These are the best portable Bluetooth speakers